How to Care for your Koshi™ Chimes

 Blue = Aqua (Water)

 Red = Ignis (Fire)

 Thank you for purchasing your Koshi chime(s) from us, we hope that you enjoy them for many years to come!
 Please contact us if you need any more information.
-Currently, we only sell Koshi Chimes in our Etsy store and our physical location on South Lamar Blvd in Austin, Texas.
+Currently, we only sell Koshi Chimes in our Etsy store.

 Happy Karma® Hemp